ID; Peace B (song)

-"ID; Peace B" is the debut single by South Korean single BoA from her debut studio album of the same title, released through SM Entertainment on August 25, 2000.
+"ID; Peace B" is the debut single by South Korean singer BoA from her debut studio album of the same title, released through SM Entertainment on August 25, 2000.
 In Japan, it was released through Avex Trax on May 30, 2001, and served as the lead single for her debut Japanese studio album Listen to My Heart (2002).

 Meaning

 In an interview BoA explained "ID; Peace B" stands for her ID name, which is BoA.

 Music video

 Korean version

 The video starts off with BoA vocalizing, rehearsing the ID; Peace B dance and filming ID; Peace B. The video shows BoA dancing in various places.
 First with her backup dancers in a purple background, then by herself in a warehouse and in a Relativity-esque background.

 Japanese version

 The music video starts with BoA dancing in the dark with her backup dancers.
 The camera zooms out and reveals that BoA is watching herself on the TV.
 Throughout the video, BoA changes the channel and sees various commercials that features herself.
 At the start of the chorus BoA starts to sing the chorus.
 At the end, BoA starts to dance to the music and then it fades to black.
 A clip of her Korean music video for "Sara" is shown when BoA is flipping through the channels.